katerina-tziala/fullstackopen2019/part3/phonebook_backend/README.md

 1. Make sure that all the dependencies of the *PhoneBook API* are installed.

 2. Navigate from your terminal inside the /part3/phonebook_backend directory and run ***npm run lint***.

+## Testing the API

+In order to test the endpoinds of the API make sure that the server is running locally as stated above.

+* If you use [**Visual Studio Code**](https://code.visualstudio.com/) add the [**VS Code REST client plugin**](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) and run the requests in the *requests* directory in the following order:

+, you can use the VS Code REST client plugin instead of Postman.

+Once the plugin is installed, using it is very simple.
+We make a directory at the root of application named requests.
+We save all the REST client requests in the directory as files that end with the .rest extension.
+1. Make sure that the server is running locally as stated above.

+2. Navigate from your terminal inside the /part3/phonebook_backend directory and run ***npm run lint***.